SnapXL/SnapX/README.md

 winget install -e --id Git.Git
 ```

-## macOS Ventura+ 🍎
+## macOS Ventura+ (13) 🍎

-Avalonia can run on macOS 12+.
-But you can't develop with such an old version.
+End of life macOS versions are not supported.
+For example, macOS Monterey is at its EOL and thus, unsupported.

 #### Using this script from .NET team makes sure you don't run into homebrew .NET weirdness with Rider not detecting it.